 Oil bath, almost a forgotten weekly routine followed by every South Indian family until 3 or 4 decades ago, offers pretty much the same benefits of Ayurvedic massage.
 Nowadays people prefer to visit Ayurvedic clinic for massaging therapy, and spend a few hours & a few bucks there, but they take oil bath at home only on the day of Deepavali festival every year as a religious ritual.

 As children we were hostile to the idea of applying tepid sesame oil all over the body, leaving it at that for about half an hour, using herbal bath powders that redden our eyes, and drinking bland milky porridge for breakfast.
-Later we realized & reaped the benefits of such an amazing tradition; oil bath rejuvenates the body & mind and acts as a stress buster, herbal bath powders are the safest cleansers & scrubs, and classic porridge soothes the entire digestive system.
+Later we realized after reaping the benefits of this amazing tradition: oil bath rejuvenates the body & mind and acts as a stress buster, herbal bath powders are the safest cleansers & scrubs, and classic porridge soothes the entire digestive system.
 Nevertheless we take oil bath as and when required particularly during summer.

 For children who refuse to take bland porridge we can make it sweet & creamy by pouring palm jaggery (or cane jaggery) syrup & coconut milk into the porridge and enhance the flavor by adding cardamom powder.